ChristopherLinkJHG/gameServer/README.md

 Use submitScores.js to post scores from any site.
 It validates inputs and sends a POST to the backend.

+Note: If you import submitScores.js with <script type="module"> from a local file (file://), some browsers will block the module import.
+To avoid that, either:
+- run a local web server (recommended), or
+- inline the submitScores helper directly in the HTML file you are opening.

 Example (ES module):

 <script type="module">